-The Panorama Survey results can be found at pan-ed.com/amescsdsurveys
+The Ames CSD Panorama Survey results can be found on the Panorama website.

-Response rate – The Panorama survey was opened on March 2nd for all stakeholders.
-More than 1,100 families responded to the survey, followed by more than 300 teachers and staff members, and more than 2,400 students.
+Response rate – The Panorama survey was opened on February 6th for all stakeholders.
+More than 1,000 families responded to the survey, followed by more than 440 teachers and staff members, and almost 3,000 students.
 This response rate is slightly higher overall than last year, with the exception of elementary students which saw a small dip in response rate.

 Purpose of this survey – The purpose of the survey is to gather perception data from key stakeholders as a way to set and continue the evaluation of specific goal areas around the District’s Purpose and Priorities.

-Insight #1 – Feedback and Coaching – 30% of ACSD staff responded favorably to survey questions about feedback and coaching, a 7% increase from the previous year.
-All questions about feedback and coaching (including questions such as: “At your school, how thorough is the feedback you receive in covering all aspects of your role as a teacher?”, “At your school, how thorough is the feedback you receive in covering all aspects of your role as a teacher?”, and “How much do you learn from the teacher evaluation processes at your school?”) saw increases in favorability of at least 5% since last year’s survey.
+Insight #2 – Feedback and Coaching (teachers) – 24% of Ames CSD teachers responded favorably to survey questions about feedback and coaching, a 5% decrease from the previous year.
+Questions such as “How often do you receive feedback on your teaching?” saw a 11% decrease in favorability from last year and questions such as “At your school, how thorough is the feedback you receive in covering all aspects of your role as a teacher?” and “How much feedback do you receive on your teaching?” saw a slight decrease from the previous year.
 This is an area we will continue to improve moving forward.

-Insight #3 – School Climate – Elementary students responded to questions regarding school and classroom climate with a 64% favorability rating (a 1 point drop from last year), which compared to other schools of similar demographics nationwide, places us in the 99th percentile on this topic for elementary students.
-Secondary students responded to questions about school climate with a 50% favorability rating, showing an 8% increase from the previous year, and was the area of greatest growth for secondary students from last year.
+Insight #3 – School Climate (students) – Elementary students responded to questions regarding school and classroom climate with a 64% favorability rating (a 1 point drop from last year), which compared to other schools of similar demographics nationwide, places us in the 40th percentile on this topic for elementary students.
+Secondary students responded to questions about school climate with a 46% favorability rating, showing an 11% increase from the previous year, and was the area of greatest growth for secondary students from last year.

-Insight #4 – Classroom Teacher-Student Relationships – Students responded favorably overall to questions about teacher and student relationships have decreased slightly at the elementary level this year compared to last year.
-Elementary students responded to these questions with an 85% favorability rating, showing a 2% increase from the previous year and placing Ames in the 99th percentile compared to similar elementary systems nationwide.
-Secondary students rated questions in this topic with an average 64% favorability rating, showing a 2% increase since last year, and placing Ames Middle School in the 90th percentile and Ames High School in the 80th percentile compared to similar secondary systems nationwide.
+Insight #4 – Classroom Teacher-Student Relationships (students) – Favorable responses to questions about teacher and student relationships have decreased slightly at the elementary level this year compared to last year.
+Elementary students responded to these questions with a 77% favorability rating, showing a 2% decrease from the previous year and placing Ames in the 60th percentile compared to similar elementary systems nationwide.